 Individual Performance.
-The remaining 20% of the cash incentive opportunities for the NEOs was based on individual performance metrics specifically developed for each NEO to drive our corporate performance, achieve our annual operating plan and enhance the efficiency of each NEO's department or area of responsibility and the processes he oversees.
-The individual performance goals generally included the completion or implementation of various projects, improvements, streamlines and/or processes supplementary to each of their primary executive management roles within the Company, including the following: for Mr. Gunderman, facilitating strategic planning, increasing employee engagement, continued development of operational leadership and sustainable growth within various of our business lines; for Mr. Wallace, streamlining functions within accounting and finance, implementing new accounting software tools, continued development of sources of capital, and driving down costs and increasing efficiencies in connection with tax and accounting processes; and for Mr. Heard, streamlining functions within legal and driving legal and related cost reductions and efficiencies.
-Each NEO's individual performance metrics are not ranked in order of importance and are equally weighted.
+The remaining 20% of the cash incentive opportunities for the NEOs was based on individual performance metrics specifically developed for each NEO to drive our corporate performance, achieve our annual operating plan and enhance the efficiency of each NEO's area of responsibility and the processes overseen.
+The individual performance goals generally included the completion or implementation of various projects, improvements, streamlines and/or processes supplementary to each of their primary executive management roles within the Company, including the following: for Mr. Gunderman, facilitating Windstream dialogue and relationship, executing strategy and response to the Windstream bankruptcy and executing organic and sustainable growth within our various business lines; for Mr. Wallace, implementing improvements to internal controls over financial reporting, developing liquidity and capital financing plans in response to the Windstream bankruptcy, implementing tax strategies for current year transactions and managing investor outreach efforts; and for Mr. Heard, developing and executing general legal and litigation strategies related to Windstream bankruptcy and tax strategies for current year transactions.
 The determination of the achievement of each NEO's individual performance metrics is made by the Compensation Committee in its discretion.
 Based on the Compensation Committee's review of each NEO's performance versus his individual performance goals, an NEO could earn an individual performance payout of 0% to 150% of target, with the Compensation Committee using positive or negative discretion regarding the exact payout relative to the NEO's performance.